About Crawling Speed

-(Mostly relevant for Crawling Module and on-premises sources) Depending on your configurations, the network bandwidth available to the server hosting the connectors or targeted system can limit the crawling performance.
-If the connector is downloading large amounts of data, the bottleneck to performance could be the available bandwidth.
-The same issue can occur when the crawler is physically far from the server hosting the data it is indexing.
+Depending on your configuration, the network bandwidth available to the server hosting the connectors or targeted system can limit crawling performance.
+This is relevant for Crawling Module and on-premises sources.
+If the connector has to download large amounts of data, the available bandwidth could become a significant performance bottleneck.
+The same issue can occur when the crawler is physically far from the server hosting the data it’s indexing.

-On a Windows server, if you want to know how much of the server bandwidth you are using, look at the Network section in Task Manager (Task Manager > Performance tab > Network section).
+To know how much of the server bandwidth you’re using, on a Windows server, see the Network section in Task Manager (Task Manager > Performance tab > Network section).

 The network bandwidth could be lower when the connector is in New York and the server being indexed is in Los Angeles.

 Host the connector closer to the data source or vice versa.

 Some repositories contain large items that the connector has to download.
 For example, if the connector has to retrieve videos, large PDF files, and other large files of several MBs, the connector won’t be able to crawl items efficiently as the majority of time is spent downloading the large files.
 In such cases, you can expect a much smaller number of processed items per hour.

 Connectors crawl live systems that are installed and maintained by a variety of different companies.
 For instance, two SharePoint 2019 servers installed at two different locations will most likely not offer the same performance.